-Suppose your business has been accused of selling to underage individuals.
+Suppose your business has been accused of selling alcohol to minors.
 In that case, the Simmrin Law Group has top-rated Los Angeles DUI lawyers with experience in cases where the influence of alcohol is apparent.

-In a risk-free consultation, learn your legal options or read on to learn the penalties for the sale licensee, those in unlawful possession, and which legal defenses can be applied to your case.
+In a risk-free consultation, learn your legal options.
+Your attorney will explain in more detail the penalties for the sale licensee and minors who bought or consumed alcohol.
+A strong criminal defense law firm knows what legal defenses can be effectively applied to your case.

 Explaining California’s Business and Professions Code 25658(b): The Purchase and Consumption of Alcohol